-Buildings 2%

-Computer equipment 10% - 30%
+Computer equipment 30%

-Display counters 10% - 20%
+Display counters 20%

 Furniture and fixtures 5% - 20%

 Electrical fittings 10% - 20%

 Office equipment 10%

 Plant, machinery and tools 10%

-Store equipment 10% - 15%
+Store equipment 15%

 Renovation 20%

 Motor vehicles 20%

-Hostel equipment 10%

 Retail design 10%

-The depreciation method, useful lives and residual values are reviewed, and adjusted if appropriate, at the end of each reporting period to ensure that the amounts, method and periods of depreciation are consistent with previous estimates and the expected pattern of consumption of the future economic benefits embodied in the items of the property, plant and equipment.
+The depreciation method, useful lives and residual values are reviewed, and adjusted if appropriate, at the end of each reporting period to ensure that the amounts, method and periods of depreciation are consistent with previous estimates and the expected pattern of consumption of the future economic benefits embodied in the items of the plant and equipment.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when the cost is incurred and it is probable that the future economic benefits associated with the asset will flow to the Group and the cost of the asset can be measured reliably.
 The carrying amount of parts that are replaced is derecognised.
-The costs of the day-to-day servicing of property, plant and equipment are recognised in profit or loss as incurred.
+The costs of the day-to-day servicing of plant and equipment are recognised in profit or loss as incurred.
 Cost also comprises the initial estimate of dismantling and removing the asset and restoring the site on which it is located for which the Group is obligated to incur when the asset is acquired, if applicable.